Confinement-engineered superconductor to correlated-insulator transition in a van der Waals monolayer

-The projected electron-phonon interaction $V$ is taken to be independent on the system size, whereas the projected Coulomb repulsive interaction $U$ will get enhanced as the system size $L$ becomes smaller as $U= U_0 + \frac{c_0}{L}$ due to the long-range tail of Coulomb interactions.
-For such a many-body Hamiltonian single-electron the density of states can be computed as $A(\omega) = \sum_{i,s} \langle \Omega | \Psi_{i,s} \delta (\mathcal{H} - \omega - E_0) \Psi^\dagger_{i,s} |\Omega \rangle$, where $E_0$ is the many-body energy and $|\Omega\rangle$ the many-body ground state.
-In particular, we show in Fig. \ref{fig:fig3}a the single-electron spectral function $A(\omega)$ as a function of the system size $L$, where the transition between a Coulomb dominated gap $\gap$ to a superconducting dominated one can be seen.
+We show in Fig. \ref{fig:fig3}(a) the single-electron spectral function $A(\omega)$ as a function of the system size $L$, where the transition between a Coulomb dominated gap $\gap$ to a superconducting dominated one can be seen.
 For large system size $L\rightarrow \infty$, the system shows a superconducting gap stemming from the attractive interactions and pinned by the superconducting proximity $\bar \Delta$.
+It is worth noting that, as the system is finite, observing a sharp phase transition from zero to finite superconducting order requires a finite value of the proximity effect $\bar \Delta$.
 Once the system size goes below a critical value $L_C$, the nature of the excitation gap $\gap$ changes, yet without a gap closing.
-The different nature of the two gaps above and below the transition point $L=L_{C}$ can be verified by computing the superconducting expectation value $\Delta = \langle \Psi_{i,\uparrow} \Psi_{i,\downarrow} \rangle$, showing that associated with the discontinuous jump as the size becomes smaller, the superconducting order parameter suddenly disappears (Fig.~\ref{fig:fig3}b).
-It is important to note that in the absence of competing interactions, the transition between the two gaped regimes would involve a gap closing in the spectral function.
-The absence of such closing in our experimental data therefore provides a strong signature of competing interactions.
-Due to the proximity of NbSe$_2$ to the phase transition point, it is expected that due to an external perturbation, a critical system can drift to different regions of the phase diagram.
-In particular, increasing a superconducting proximity effect $\bar \Delta$ would push the system toward the superconducting gapped region.
-This can be verified as shown in Fig. \ref{fig:fig3}c where it can be seen that ramping up the superconducting proximity pushes the system that originally has a correlated gap towards a superconducting gap.
-We have verified that the same behavior remains qualitatively unchanged upon increasing the number of orbitals considered in the many-body Hamiltonian.
+The different nature of the two gaps above and below the transition point $L=L_{C}$ can be verified by computing the superconducting expectation value $\Delta = \sum_i \langle \Psi_{i,\uparrow} \Psi_{i,\downarrow} \rangle$, showing that associated with the discontinuous jump as the size becomes smaller, the superconducting order parameter suddenly disappears (Fig.~\ref{fig:fig3}(b)).
+We note that for small islands the observed spectra featuring a continuum of states above the gap are fundamentally different from the ones expected for systems with confined energy levels.
+The transition between the correlated gap for small islands and superconducting one for large islands is found to be of first order, with a discontinuity on the gap.
+This is consistent with our experimental data and therefore strongly supports the competing interaction scenario.